Teddi Mellencamp Accuses Lisa Vanderpump Of Manipulating ‘RHOBH’ Viewers As She Waits To Show ‘Receipts’

-Teddi Mellencamp opened up about Puppy Gate her claims against Lisa Vanderpump during a recent episode of E!’s The Daily Pop.
+Teddi Mellencamp opened up about her Puppy Gate claims against Lisa Vanderpump during a recent episode of E!’s The Daily Pop.

 As Real Housewives of Beverly Hills viewers continue to learn more and more about who was behind the pushing of a negative story about Dorit Kemsley and her adopted dog, who sadly ended up at a kill shelter after she adopted it from Vanderpump’s rescue center, Mellencamp told the hosts of the show that Vanderpump is more interested in “manipulating the audience than nurturing her friendships.”